pmashok1984/Vijayawada_Movie_Booking_Bot/README.md

 ## Define Entities
-For the entities, we can define 3 main entities that the user might use: terms related to the category of movies (@movie), examples of movie names (@movie-name), and example of cinema names found in Dubai (@dubai-cinema).
+For the entities, we can define 3 main entities that the user might use: terms related to the category of movies (@movie), examples of movie names (@movie-name), and example of cinema names found in vijayawada.
 For each entity, we will be defining a value and the different synonyms that a person might use by which he/she means the same value.

 1. Under the tab **Entities**, click on **Add entity** that will be under the tab **My entities** (these are the user defined entities).
 2. Enter the **Entity name** and click on **Create entity**.